House of Representatives of Puntland

-House of Representatives of Puntland or Puntland Parliament (Gollaha Wakiilada Dawladda Puntland) is the unicameral legislature of the Puntland.
+The House of Representatives of Puntland or the Puntland Parliament (Gollaha Wakiilada Dawladda Puntland) is the unicameral legislature of Puntland.
 It has 66 members who are elected for a period of five years through universal suffrage.

 The House of Representatives has the powers and duties to review, approve, reject, amend and create regulations, approve/reject war and implement a peace agreement when the government proposes it.
-The House of Representatives also elects President of Puntland and Vice President of Puntland.
+The House of Representatives also elects the president of Puntland as well as the vice president of Puntland.

-After the establishment of Puntland, the legislature has been directly elected by the people in 1998, 2004, 2009, 2013 and 2018.
-On 4 January 2019, the legislature elected a speaker and two deputies.
-This was followed by the successful election of the President of Puntland on 8 January 2019.
-Next elections are due to take place in 2023.
+After the establishment of Puntland, the legislature has been directly elected by the people in 1998, 2004, 2009, 2013, 2018, On 4 January 2024, the legislature elected Abdirizak Ahmed Said a speaker and two deputies.
+This was followed by the successful presidential election on 8 January 2024.
+Next elections are due to take place in 2028.